 The following is an excerpt from this month’s report.

-The depth of the green bar indicates that, on average since 1957, the yield of the 10-Year has declined by 1.30% in August.
-The red line plots these yields’ monthly closing levels thus far in 2018.
+The height of the green bar on the chart indicates that, on average since 1957, the S&P 500 has closed just 0.08% higher in August.
+The red line plots SPX’s monthly closing levels in 2019, showing that the index has thus far closely tracked its historic seasonal trend.